 One of the leadership teachings I value is that being humble doesn’t mean that you are weak.
 It means that you realize how precious each resource in your organization and outside it is to the success of your existence.

 Leading with humility means you value the people you interact with.
-And valuing the people you work with and for means that they will do everything in their power to value you back.
+And valuing the people you work with means that they will do everything in their power to value you back.

 With more than 20 years experience in the software development industry, Kate specializes in helping teams get unstuck, communicate better and ultimately be more productive.
 She believes in efficiency through fun implementing lean, agile and playful design as tools for process improvement and organizational change.
 Her goal is to create more happy, healthy and whole workplaces where each person thrives and productivity soars.